samplerepo-alt/Coursera-Coupon/README.md

 </div>

 > [!Tip]
-> No Coursera promo code required, all discounts are applied automatically when you click “**Claim Offer**.”
+> No Coursera promo code required, all Coursera discounts are applied automatically when you click “**Claim Offer**.”

 ### Can I Get Coursera Plus for Free?